Khawaja Pervaiz: Early life

-Khawaja Ghulam Muhayyudin, popularly known as Khawaja Pervaiz was born into a Kashmiri Muslim Family in Amritsar, Punjab, British India.
+Khawaja Ghulam Mohiuddin, popularly known as Khawaja Pervaiz was born into a Kashmiri Muslim family in Amritsar, Punjab, British India.
 After independence of Pakistan in 1947, his family along with him moved to Lahore.
 He graduated from Dayal Singh College, Lahore in 1954.

 Career

 Khawaja Pervaiz's college friend Zafar Iqbal who was a son of film director Wali Sahib introduced him to his father who later hired him as an assistant.
-He worked with Wali Sahib while the latter was making Guddi Gudda (1956 film), Lukan Miti (1959) and Sohni Kumharan (1960).
+He worked with Wali Sahib while the latter was making the films Guddi Gudda (1956), Lukan Miti (1959) and Sohni Kumharan (1960).

 Khawaja Pervez's first film, as a lyricist, was Diljeet Mirza's Rawaj in 1965 in Pakistan.
-He got a big breakthrough from the song "Tum hee ho mehboob meray" in film Aina (1966) sung by Irene Perveen and Masood Rana, music by Manzoor Ashraf, later known as music director M Ashraf.
-His songs included "Sunn Wey Balori Akh Waleya", "Jub Koi Pyar Sai Bulai Ga, Tum Ko Aik Shakhs Yaad Aiy Ga", "Kisay Da Yaar Na Wichray", "Mahi Aavey Gaa,Main Phullaan Naal Dharti Sajawan Gi", "Meri Chichi Da Challa Mahi La Layaa" and "Do Dil Ik Doojay Kolun Door Ho Gayey", "Teray Bina Yuun Gharian Beetin,Jaisay Saddian Beet Gaeiin", "Jan-e-Jan Tu Jo Kahay,Gaaoon Mein Geet Naey", "Dil-e- Veeran Hay, Teri Yaad Hay, Tanhai Hai".....etc.
+He got a big breakthrough from the song "Tum hee ho mehboob meray" in the film Aina (1966) sung by Irene Perveen and Masood Rana, and composed by Manzoor Ashraf, who later became known as music director M. Ashraf.
+He was the lyricist for numerous very famous songs, including "Sunn Wey Balori Akh Waleya", "Jub Koi Pyar Sai Bulai Ga, Tum Ko Aik Shakhs Yaad Aiy Ga", "Kisay Da Yaar Na Wichray", "Mahi Aavey Gaa, Main Phullaan Naal Dharti Sajawan Gi", "Meri Chichi Da Challa Mahi La Layaa", "Do Dil Ik Doojay Kolun Door Ho Gayey", "Teray Bina Yuun Gharrian Beetien, Jaisay Saddian Beet Gayien", "Jan-e-Jan Tu Jo Kahay, Gaaoon Mein Geet Naey", and "Dil-e-Veeran Hay, Teri Yaad Hay, Tanhai Hai".

-He had written more than fifteen thousand film songs in his lifetime over a career of over 40 years, out of which five thousand plus film songs were sung by Noor Jehan alone.
-He was a well-sought-after and popular film songwriter and his songs were sung by almost all well-known vocalists of the time including Mehdi Hassan, Masood Rana, Ahmed Rushdi, Nahid Akhtar, Mehnaz, Runa Laila, Mala (Pakistani singer), Nayyara Noor, Inayat Hussain Bhatti, Musarrat Nazir and many others.
+In a career spanning four decades, he wrote more than 15,000 film songs, out of which around 5,000 songs were sung by Noor Jehan alone.
+He was a well-sought-after and popular film songwriter and his songs were sung by almost all well-known Pakistani vocalists of the time, including Mehdi Hassan, Masood Rana, Ahmed Rushdi, Nahid Akhtar, Mehnaz, Runa Laila, Mala (Pakistani singer), Nayyara Noor, Inayat Hussain Bhatti, Musarrat Nazir and many others.

-Most of the popular Qawwali songs performed by the renowned Nusrat Fateh Ali Khan were written by Khawaja Pervez.
+Many of the popular Qawwali songs performed by the renowned Nusrat Fateh Ali Khan were written by Khawaja Pervez.

 Some of his popular songs

 Death and legacy

-Pervez died at the Mayo Hospital, Lahore after a protracted illness at age 78 due to a prolonged illness with asthma & diabetes.
+Pervez died at the Mayo Hospital, Lahore after a protracted illness at age 80 due to a prolonged illness with asthma & diabetes complications.
+He also had a heart attack before his death.
 He left behind two widows, five sons, six daughters and five Nigar Awards.
 He was buried at Miani Sahib Graveyard in Lahore where a lot of showbiz celebrities were in attendance including folk singer Shaukat Ali, actors Iftikhar Thakur and Sohail Ahmed.
 Also present were famous film producers Syed Noor and Shehzad Rafiq.
 His fellow poet Riaz ur Rehman Saghar said that Khawaja Pervez always helped other artists in their difficult times.

+Veteran Pakistani film music director Wajahat Attre paid a tribute to him on his death anniversary in 2016 by reportedly saying: "He was an asset of our country.
+We enjoyed a long association and friendship and I bear witness to the fact that Pervaiz was enriched with creativity and talent".